 What is the source of program funding?

 The state-administered ERAP program, funded by the U.S. Treasury, uses a two-pronged implementation approach for meeting the continued needs of renters and landlords impacted by the COVID-19 pandemic.
-The Louisiana Housing Corporation, in partnership with the State of Louisiana Office of Community Development, is administering the program in 57 Louisiana parishes with a funding allocation of $161 million per the recent federal COVID relief legislation.
+The Louisiana Housing Corporation, in partnership with the State of Louisiana Office of Community Development, is administering the program in 57 Louisiana parishes with a funding allocation of $127.7 million.

-The following local government units have received $59 million in relief funds directly from the U.S. Treasury Department and are administering their own local programs: Caddo, Calcasieu, East Baton Rouge, Jefferson, Lafayette, Orleans, and St. Tammany parishes.
+The following local government units received $59 million in relief funds directly from the U.S. Treasury Department for ERA1 and $70 million for ERA2.
+The State of Louisiana provided $46.1 million directly and participated in a voluntary re-allocation of $106.1 million to provide additional funding to local government units.
+These parishes are administering their own local programs: Caddo, Calcasieu, East Baton Rouge, Jefferson, Lafayette, Orleans, and St. Tammany parishes.

 To learn more about the U.S. Treasury Emergency Rental Assistance Program, click here.